EE eSIM — coverage, plans & network

 Frequently asked questions

-How do I get an eSIM for the EE network?
+How do I get an EE eSIM as a tourist in the UK?

-AviaeSIM plans on the EE network start from $1.44.
+Which countries does an AviaeSIM plan on the EE network cover?

 Useful links